vbrilon/Live-tracks-guide/README.md

   - Tracks 2 → `Ext.
 Out 16`
   - Tracks 3 → `Ext.
 Out 17`
   - Tracks 4 → `Ext.
 Out 18`
+ - For instrument‑swappable parts (e.g., Bass when no live player): create a dedicated `Bass` track and set `Audio To` → `Ext.
+Out 6` (match the XR18 channel number).
+Do the same for any other absent instrument (e.g., Guitar → `Ext.
+Out 7`).

 3) Import stems per song
 - For each song folder, drag stems into a new Scene (one row per song).